Festival Regulations and Guide Lines

 2. It is necessary for Teachers, Parents and Guardians to be aware of their responsibilities in entering any performers with limited physical capabilities or special needs, bearing in mind the limitations imposed by the stage and surrounding environment.
 It is also necessary for the Teacher, etc., to pass on to the adjudicator via the Programme Coordinator, any such information that could impact on the adjudicator’s work.

-3. The Colchester Rotary Festival of Music and Dance is a competitive Festival.
+3. The Colchester Rotary Festival of Dance is a competitive Festival.
 All entrants will be awarded grades.
 1st 2nd and 3rd in each class will receive special certificates; small classes will receive only 1st and 2nd place certificates.
 A place certificate may not be awarded if there is only one entrant in the class.
 Please be aware that, when there are a number of small classes, performers may be required to perform in sequence, as a consolidated group.
 They will still get individual adjudication within their own class.
 Those placed 1st, 2nd and 3rd in individual, duet, trio or quartet classes will be awarded medals with a single medal awarded to larger groups.
 For larger groups additional medals can be purchased at the front desk, as can ribbons for the medals.

 4. A separate entry must be made online for each participant/group.
 It is possible to enter multiple entries from one school/teacher.
 The personal data supplied on the form will only be used in connection with the Festival.
 The entry fee is non refundable.